 - Reinstall Ubuntu

 You must check the faulty hardware such as HDD or cabling faults, Motherboard issues, and CPU or PSU problems.

 If you can see the bootloader, you just need to fix its menu.
 Just select advanced options and using the arrow keys select the entry appended.

 In this article, you learned How to Fix Ubuntu boot Problem.
 Now, you know how to install and use the Boot Repair tool on your Ubuntu live system to troubleshoot boot issues on Ubuntu.
 This tool helps you to fix the most common boot problems such as backup partition table and device boot sectors, repair broken filesystem, change the default OS in GRUB, configure GRUB bootloader, install GRUB bootloader, and more.

+Ubuntu not booting will not be a big deal when you face it from now on.
 If you tried all the mentioned solutions in this guide and in the end, Ubuntu failed to start, just reinstall Ubuntu for the final troubleshooting.

 Do not hesitate to contact us if you encounter any problems.
 Our technical support team will try their best to solve your problems.